bradallenfisher/newspeak/posts/the-use-of-steel-in-modern-foundation-engineering.md

 A **geotechnical engineer** plays a critical role in determining how steel should be incorporated into foundations based on soil and subsurface conditions.
 The soil's bearing capacity, settlement potential, and groundwater presence all influence decisions on steel reinforcement:

 - In areas with poor soil conditions, steel piles can be driven deep into the ground, providing stable support.
-- For expansive or shifting soils, steel helps improve the foundation’s ability to withstand movements.
+- For expansive or shifting soils, steel helps improve the foundation's ability to withstand movements.
 - Proper geotechnical analysis ensures optimal design and cost-efficiency by recommending suitable **foundation types** involving steel.

 ## Steel in Shallow Foundations

 While often associated with deep foundation systems, steel reinforcement is equally vital in **shallow foundation** designs such as spread footings and mat foundations.
-Reinforced concrete slabs using steel rebars increase the foundation’s resistance to bending and cracking:
+Reinforced concrete slabs using steel rebars increase the foundation's resistance to bending and cracking:

 - Distributes structural loads evenly over the soil.
 - Minimizes risks of differential settlement.